viamrobotics/docs/docs/program/write/robot-api.md

 ---
-title: "Using the Robot API Methods with Viam's SDKs"
+title: "Robot API Methods with Viam's SDKs"
-linkTitle: "The Robot API"
+linkTitle: "For the Robot"
 weight: 20
 type: "docs"
 description: "Using the built-in Robot API methods with Viam's SDKs."